 Krupa Patel, MD

-Dr. Patel is an internal medicine-preventive medicine resident at Boston Medical Center.
+Dr. Patel is an internal medicine physician at Boston Medical Center.
 She’s engaged in climate change advocacy and various sustainability initiatives in her community.

 Cornelia (Kea) van der Ziel, MD — treasurer

 Dr. van der Ziel is retired OBGYN.
 She has been active in the peace and justice movement for decades.
 She is a Town Meeting member in Brookline, Massachusetts and a member of the Commission for Diversity, Inclusion and Community Relations in Brookline.
 She is also a member of the Board of Brookline Quezalquague Sister City Project, helping to initiate and staff public health projects in that community.
 Recently, she became a volunteer contact tracer for COVID-19 for the Town of Brookline.
 Dr. van der Ziel has been working mainly on the issue of nuclear weapons abolition, one of the 2 existential threats to humanity, in effort to ensure a viable future for not only her family but all of humanity.